jenniferlynparsons/uplift-and-achievements/commit-a-day.md

 I'm currently doing a commit a day.
 Since Github seems to not recognize commits made in branches or forks and I'm also doing some stuff on Gitlab, I figured I would just put this file here so I can have an accurate count.
 Yay!

-1 x - work on plastic stats calculator
-2 x - work on plastic stats calculator
-3 x - javascript/clojure coding "homework"
-4 x - added to homework notes
-5 x - more homework updates
-6 x - general work stuff
-7 x - updated clojure notes on maps
+This is also a good way for me to note what I'm working on each day in some small way.

+1
+2
+3
+4
+5
+6
+7
 8
 9
 10